varunsridharan/woocommerce-role-based-price/readme.txt

 **Where can I request new features**

 Please open an issue at <a href="https://github.com/technofreaky/WooCommerce-Role-Based-Price"> GitHub </a> and we will look into it

 == Changelog ==
+= 2.1 =
+* Fixed Hide Price Issue When No User LogedIn
+* Fixed Hide Add-to-cart issue when no user logedIn
+* Made Plugin Compatible With WP Multisite
+* Minor Bug Fix

 = 2.0 =
 * Total Plugin ReDeveloped
 * Added Intergations To WP All Import Plugin